Science On The Ballot: Coronavirus Brings Culture And Expertise To 2020 Election

 That is why so many Americans may identify with President Trump's overeagerness about potential drug therapies for COVID-19 that have worked on other diseases.

-Trump's hopefulness for the anti-malarial hydroxychloroquine, for example, was apparently not shared by one of the administration's own leading vaccine scientists, Richard Bright.
+Trump's hopefulness for the antimalarial hydroxychloroquine, for example, was apparently not shared by one of the administration's own leading vaccine scientists, Richard Bright.
 Bright tried to limit broad use of the drug because its application lacked "scientific merit."
-As a result, he says, he was removed as director of the Biomedical Advanced Research and Development Authority (BARDA).
+As a result, he says, he was removed as director of the Biomedical Advanced Research and Development Authority.

-In a statement released by his attorneys this week, Bright sounded the alarm: "To combat this deadly virus, science, not politics or cronyism, has to lead the way."
+In a statement released by his attorneys last week, Bright sounded the alarm: "To combat this deadly virus, science, not politics or cronyism, has to lead the way."

 Also this past week, the president stood at the podium of the White House briefing room and cast doubt on the survival of the coronavirus in the fall.
 He then deferred to his top scientific adviser on the question.